Good Content!

 Fluency and Cohesion

-Your speech's fluency and relevancy are judged according to the pace of your tone, redundancy of words, and the number of pauses.
-In addition to this, the amount of interruptions also counts.
+Your speech's fluency and relevancy are judged according to the pace of your tone, the redundancy of words, and the number of pauses.
+In addition to this, the number of interruptions also counts.

 Lexical Resources